Model Order Selection with Variational Autoencoding: Model Order Selection Techniques

-as optimization objective with $\bm{1}$ being the all-ones vector.
-Finally, the use of the reparameterization trick and the learning of the respective neural networks yield the VAE proposed in the related literature~\cite{Kingma2014}.
-The subscript $\phi$ and $\vartheta$ correspond to the weights of the neural networks.
-For further background details, we refer the reader to~\cite{Kingma2019}.
+as optimization objective, with the all-ones vector $\bm{1}$.
+We obtain $\vmu_{\vz|\vy}$ and $\vsig_{\vz|\vy}$ with the encoder and $\mc_{\vy|\vz}$ with the decoder.
+The subscripts $\phi$ and $\vartheta$ correspond to the encoder and decoder neural network weights, respectively, and parameterize $\vmu_{\vz|\vy}$, $\vsig_{\vz|\vy}$, and $\mc_{\vy|\vz}$.
+Finally, using the reparameterization trick to obtain the latent vector $\vz$ yields the \ac{vae} proposed in the related literature~\cite{Kingma2014}.
+For further background details, we refer the reader to~\cite{Baur2022,Kingma2019}.
+In the former~\cite{Baur2022}, the authors describe a similar application case.